smohandass/gcloud-sql-kasten/README.md

 gcloud sql backups list --instance ${INSTANCE_NAME}
 ```

-2. Create a secret on the application namespace that holds the service account authentication json, Cloud SQL instance to be protected and the project id.
+2. Create a secret on the application namespace that holds the details of the service account authentication json, Cloud SQL instance and the project id.

 In this example, I set the application namespace to `gcloud-sql`
 ```